RaghavGarg-16/Avalanche-HyperSDK/README.md

-# Xenon❤️Raghav (Delployment Link)
+# XenonLearn (Delployment Link)

 ## Description

-It is a user-friendly web application designed to help both instructors and learners connect in a seamless educational environment.
+XenonLearn is a user-friendly web application designed to help both instructors and learners connect in a seamless educational environment.
 With a clean and intuitive interface, Learnify offers a straightforward platform for instructors to showcase their courses and for learners to discover and enroll in their preferred subjects.

 ## Table of Contents